dominikcebula/docker-spring-boot-startup-time/README.md

 affect the startup time of a Spring Boot application.
 The focus is on configurations such as using Spring Native, Spring Indexer, Layertools, Class Data Sharing (CDS), Ahead-of-Time (AOT) compilation.

+## Why does startup time matter?

+In modern cloud-native applications, especially those deployed in Kubernetes environments, startup time is a critical factor.
+Faster startup times lead to:

+- Improved scalability: Applications can scale up more quickly in response to demand.
+- Reduced cold start latency: Particularly important for serverless applications where functions need to start quickly.
+- Optimized CI/CD pipelines: Faster startup times can lead to quicker feedback loops in continuous integration and deployment processes.
+- Faster development cycles: Developers can iterate and test changes more rapidly.
+- Improved resilience: Applications can recover from failures more quickly, maintaining availability.

 ## Technologies Used

 - Java 21, Java 24